-WEST VALLEY CITY - The Smithsonian exhibit "Journey Stories" is making five stops in Utah, giving local museums the opportunity to incorporate their own personal history.
+Utah, giving local museums the opportunity to incorporate their owr personal history. personal history.

 "Journey Stories" focuses on how transportation and migration shaped the U.S. and its citizens.
 It also shows how the mobile lifestyle might have looked to travelers along the way.